altshadow69/apb-minimized/README.md

 </details>

 > [!IMPORTANT]
 > Always remember to launch the game via the shortcut application, instead of the main APB launcher.
-> The main launcher will automatically repair and reset your configuration files.
+> then opening up the main launcher it will automatically repair and reset your configuration files.

-> ## To Uninstall
+> ### To Uninstall
-> to revert back to vanilla game, simply open up the main APB launcher and click the repair button.
+> to revert back to the vanilla game, simply open up the main APB launcher and click the repair button.

 ## Main Key Features
 - ### New Death Cam Text With Lower Alignment